 The Chairperson, and the Department Administrator, in conjunction with the Executive Committee conduct the general administration of the Department.
-Additional standing faculty committees are the Doctoral Committee, the MPH Admissions Committee, and the Master's Curriculum Committee.
+The Vice Chairs for Education, Research and Practice sit on the Executive Committee.
+Additional standing faculty committees are the Doctoral Committee, and the MPH Admissions Committee.
 In addition, faculty participate actively in School and University work through committees as well as faculty and staff meetings.
 Departmental, School, and University committees include student representation.

 BCHS has several centers and institutes, many of which offer certificates.
-They include the Center for LGBT Health, the Center for Social Dynamics and Community Health, the Concept Mapping Institute, and the Evaluation Institute for Public Health.
-Additionally, the Department has a state-of-the-art computer-assisted telephone interviewing system housed within our Office of Health Survey Research.
+They include the Center for LGBT Health Research, the Center for Social Dynamics and Community Health, the Concept Mapping Institute, and the Evaluation Institute for Public Health.